 - Area feels warm to the touch.

 - Fever (above 100 degrees Fahrenheit or 37.7 degrees Celsius).

 One easy way to tell if the bite is spreading?
 Take a pen and draw an outline around the mosquito bite and then check on it later, suggests Folger.
-That’s a fool-proof, objective way to keep an eye on it.
+That’s a fool-proof, objective way to see if the redness is expanding.

-“Use ice packs on the area to help bring the inflammation down.
+- Use ice packs on the area to help bring the inflammation down.